mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 ## Fragments

 In previous versions of Codegen fragments were "unpacked" in queries.
-For example, given following operations:
+For example, given the following operations:

 ```gql
 query GetA {